-Compensation and benefits are arguably the two most critical areas for your employees.
-You’ll need to meet or exceed the statutory minimums if you want to bring in the best talent.
-Plus, if you are found noncompliant, you could face fines or even a business shutdown.
+Compensation and benefits are arguably the two most critical areas when it comes to employment matters, because it is necessary to meet or exceed the statutory minimums if a company wants to bring in the best talent.
+Plus, if a company is found to be noncompliant, it could face fines or even a company shutdown.

-In 2022, Peru’s compensation laws outlined a minimum wage of 1,025.00 Peruvian soles per month.
-This rate is in force until further notice and is currently approximately $255 in US currency.
-Employees are allowed to work a maximum of six days per week at either eight hours a day or 48 hours per week.
+In 2023, Peru’s compensation laws outlined a minimum wage of PEN 1,025.00 per month.
+Employees are allowed to work a maximum of 6 days per week at either 8 hours per day or 48 hours per week.
 Employers must provide a minimum 45-minute lunch break.

-Guaranteed bonuses are another part of Peru compensation laws.
-Employees generally get two bonuses — one in July and one in December — that equal one month of salary.
-They are also entitled to receive an extraordinary bonus of 9% of those two bonuses.
+Guaranteed bonuses are another part of Peru’s compensation laws.
+Employees generally get 2 bonuses — one in July and one in December — that equal 1 month of salary.

-One bonus unique to Peru is the Compensation for Length of Services (CTS).
+One bonus unique to Peru is the Compensation for Length of Service (CTS).
 This benefit usually equals 1.16 of an employee’s monthly salary.
 Employers typically pay half in May and half in November.
-Employers with more than 20 employees have to share profits among those employees.
+Employers with more than 20 employees must share profits among those employees.

-As part of your Peru benefit management plan, you’ll need to give guaranteed benefits to all your employees.
-Start by determining the amount of paid time off to provide.
-Peru has 12 national holidays, but employees receive 13 paid days off for these holidays since Peruvian Independence Day is a two-day holiday.
-Employees typically get one month of paid leave each year, but you can offer more time off depending on the employee’s position.
+As part of Peru benefits management plan, a company needs to give guaranteed benefits to all employees.
+They should start by determining the amount of paid time off to provide.
+Peru has 15 national holidays, but employees receive 16 paid days off for these holidays since Peru’s Independence Day is a 2-day holiday.
+Employees typically get 1 month (30 calendar days) of paid leave each year.

-Employers must provide maternity and paternity leave based on the statutory minimums.
-Female employees receive 14 total weeks of paid leave, during which time they can take seven weeks off before birth and seven after.
-Fathers get 10 consecutive days of paternity leave.
+Employers must provide parental leave based on the statutory minimums.
+Pregnant employees receive 14 total weeks (98 days) of paid leave, during which time they can take 7 weeks (49 days) off before birth and 7 weeks (49 days) after.
+Spouses of pregnant employees get 10 consecutive days of leave.

-It’s best to build in additional benefits to your Peru benefit management solution.
-While the law may not require these benefits, employees may expect them when they work for your company.
-In Peru, employers often provide supplemental health insurance and life insurance after an employee completes four years of service.
+It’s best to build in additional benefits into a benefits management solution.
+While the law may not require these benefits, employees may expect them.
+In Peru, employers often provide supplemental health insurance.

-A competitive benefits program that meets market standards, complies with national labor laws, and meets employee needs can help your business stand out in hiring and employee retention.
-When you balance these critical factors, you can create a successful strategy that will further your business growth.
+A competitive benefits program that meets market standards, complies with national labor laws, and meets employee needs can help companies attract and retain employees.
+If these critical factors are balanced well, the benefits strategy will work toward furthering business growth.

 - Employee assistance programs